Chiari Malformation Type I in Children

 It

-a child’s long-term health.
-Your child may not have any changes caused by the defect.
+affect a child’s long-term health.
+Your child may not have any changes caused by the

-they may have nervous system problems that get worse.
-Your child’s health will be
+defect.
+Or they may have nervous system problems that get worse.
+Your child’s health

-closely watched.
-This will include frequent physical exams and imaging tests, such
+will be closely watched.
+This will include frequent physical exams and imaging tests,

-MRI.
-There is ongoing research as how to best manage Chiari malformations.
+such as MRI.
+There is ongoing research on how to best manage Chiari malformations.

 When to Call a Healthcare Provider

-your child's healthcare provider if you notice any changes in your child.
-Be sure
+Contact your child's health care provider if you notice any changes in your child.

 Key Points